 (3) Limit Your Debt

 One of the biggest factors in financial issues people face is debt.
 People from all income brackets tend to have too much debt.
 Even if you’re a six-figure earner, you may have debt that is causing you to feel broke.
 It’s important to limit the amount and type of debt you take on.

 Good Debt and Bad Debt

 There is both good debt and bad debt.
-An example of good debt is a mortgage for a reasonably sized house in a reasonable neighborhood.
+An example of good debt is a mortgage for a reasonably sized house in a reasonable neighbourhood.
 Bad debt is pretty much any type of unsecured consumer debt like credit cards, especially if you used that credit card for entertainment and not an emergency.

 The important thing is to be realistic about how much debt you can take and stick to the budget you’ve created.
 Banks will often base how much they give you for a mortgage limit based on your gross income instead of net income.
 This is dangerous because your net income does not represent the actual amount of money you have to spend.

 There is something that financial planners use to determine if you have too much debt.
 It’s called DTI (Debt-to-Income Ratio).
 This is figured out by adding up your total debt payments for each month and then dividing it by your full monthly income.